Rapidly deploying on-device eye tracking by distilling visual foundation models

-\begin{itemize} \item We analyze off-the-shelf DINOv3 representations via \emph{t}-SNE analysis and find that embeddings are clustered by subjects, limiting direct transfer performance on ET.
-However, intra-subject distributions exhibit smooth gaze-correlated structure, indicating strong potential for adaptation. \item We propose \emph{\themethod{}}, a two-stage framework that first optimizes a VFM using synthetic labels and unlabeled real data--requiring no real-world ground truth--then distills it to a compact student suitable for on-device deployment. \item We demonstrate state-of-the-art results on a large-scale Project Aria eye tracking benchmark, achieving significant gains over synthetic-supervised baselines while requiring no ground-truth gaze labels on real data and no increase in model size. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item We analyze off-the-shelf DINOv3 representations via \emph{t}-SNE and find that embeddings cluster by subject, which limits direct transfer performance on ET.
+However, intra-subject distributions exhibit smooth gaze-correlated structure, indicating strong potential for adaptation. \item We propose \emph{\themethod{}}, a two-stage framework that adapts a VFM using synthetic labels and unlabeled real data, without any real gaze labels, then distills it into a compact student for on-device deployment. \item We achieve state-of-the-art results on a large-scale Project Aria eye tracking benchmark, with significant gains over synthetic-supervised baselines with no increase in model size. \end{itemize}